 What is this research about?

 Every generation needs to discover how to contextualise the Christian story in the culture and lives of young people.
 This task feels particularly urgent in light of evidence showing that the Church is rapidly ageing, and that it is young people who are most likely to describe themselves as having no religion.
-The latest studies reveal low numbers of young people in churches; it is not necessarily the case that they have ‘left’ the church, but that they were never in church to start with.
-The role of youth work in the UK Church must therefore be more about mission than ‘passing on faith’.
+It is not necessarily the case that they have ‘left’ the church, but that they were never in church to start with.
 With each generation becoming more secular in its outlook, the Church can no longer rely on young people accessing a residual memory of the Christian faith when it comes to communicating its stories and sharing its practice.

 Why are we doing it?